Is your dog constantly breaking the wooden fence?

 Identifying the potential cause of this unwanted behavior and addressing it properly takes time.
 Therefore, altering and fortifying the existing fence can go a long way.
 The best and the cheapest option is to create an L-footer at the base of the wooden fence.
 You can do that by attaching chicken wire or hardware cloth along the bottom of the fencing making an L shape.
-The hard, sturdy wire will make it very hard for any dog to tunnel their way out.
+The hard, sturdy wire will make it very hard for any dog to tunnel its way out.

 Wire L-footers may not be aesthetically pleasing and they don’t go well with wood, but there’s a way around this, too.
 Cover the wire with gravel, rock, dirt, or even grass to make it more appealing to the eye.

 Both small and large dogs can be jumpers and climbers, but bigger dogs can cause more damage to our fence while trying to climb or jump over it.
 Heavy dogs can easily rip the boards apart, break off pieces, or crush an entire section of the fencing.

 Yet again, preventing dogs from reaching the fence, or altering the fence altogether might solve this problem.

 An L-footer attached along the top of the fence and leaning inward should deter climbing.
 In addition, the visual effect the wiring has should be enough to discourage any jumping attempts.